College Factual by our College Data Analytics Team

 Located in the large suburb of Storrs, UCONN is a public university with a very large student population.
 A Best Colleges rank of #86 out of 2,217 colleges nationwide means UCONN is a great university overall.

-There were about 26 journalism students who graduated with this degree at UCONN in the most recent data year.
-Students who receive their degree from the journalism program make around $31,444 in the first couple years of working.
+There were roughly 34 journalism students who graduated with this degree at UCONN in the most recent data year.
+Students who receive their degree from the journalism program earn an average of $31,444 in their early career salary.

 More information about a degree in journalism from University of Connecticut